AakashSai-11/Reddit-Sentiment-Analysis/README.md

 - **frontend/**: The complete React.js frontend of the application.
 - **backend/**: Ready to be added for API and data processing.

-## 🛠️ Getting Started

-- Navigate to `frontend/` for instructions on setting up the React frontend.

-## 🚀 Complete Your Application

-- Add a `backend/` folder for server-side logic and APIs.

----

-Happy Developing! 🎉

 ---

 The detailed frontend setup is provided below: